wp-plugins/webrotate-360-product-viewer/readme.txt

 * Free support and core product upgrades.

 <h4>How to create 360 product views</h4>
-If you haven't created 360 product views with WebRotate 360 Product Viewer before, please download our free software (Windows or Mac OS X) and follow this simple YouTube video or check out the following user guide on how to create 360 spins on your computer which you can then upload to your WordPress installation via FTP:
+If you haven't created 360 product views with WebRotate 360 Product Viewer before, please download our free software (Windows or Mac OS X) and follow this simple YouTube video or check out the following user guide on how to create 360 spins on your computer which you can then upload to your WordPress installation via FTP.
+Note that you only need to upload a single folder that is auto-created under 360_assets in the published folder of your SpotEditor project upon publish.

 * <a href="http://www.webrotate360.com/360-product-viewer.html">Download WebRotate 360 Product Viewer Software</a><br>
 * <a href="http://www.webrotate360.com/360_product_viewer_download/Readme.pdf">User Guide</a><br>